bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/02_Supercomputers/01_Executing.rst

                                                 Default: default
         --reservation=<name>                    Reservation to use when submitting the job.
                                                 Default: disabled
+        --job_execution_dir=<path>              Path where job is executed.
+                                                Default: .
         --env_script=<path/to/script>           Script to source the required environment for the application.
                                                 Default: Empty
         --extra_submit_flag=<flag>              Flag to pass queue system flags not supported by default command flags.
                                                 Spaces must be added as '#'
                                                 Default: Empty
+        --storage_container_image=<string>      Path to the storage container image or default or false.
+                                                False indicates no container.
+Default uses the default container image.
+                                                Default: false
+        --storage_cpu_affinity=<string>         Sets the CPU affinity for storage framework in the workers.
+                                                Supported options: disabled or user defined map of the form "0-8/9,10,11/12-14,15,16".
+                                                Tip: set --cpu_affinity and --cpus_per_node flags accordingly.
+                                                Default:
         --constraints=<constraints>             Constraints to pass to queue system.
                                                 Default: disabled
         --qos=<qos>                             Quality of Service to pass to the queue system.